aniketg17/Memory-Allocators-Implementation-in-C/README.md

 This is my own implementation of memory allocators such as malloc(), calloc(), realloc(), and free() in C.

 ## Motivation
-Having completed my 'Programming in C' class at Purdue where we extensively used the aforementioned memory allocators, I decided to implement these myself to deepen my understanding of the internals of how C works and how intricate memory management really is.
+Having completed my 'Programming in C' class at Purdue where we extensively used the aforementioned memory allocators, I decided to implement these myself to deepen my understanding of the internals of how C works and to see how intricate memory management really is.
 Although this implementation is not as robust as C's libraries', it serves the purpose for most uses.
+The allocators are implemented using linked lists.

 ## Steps to run the project
 There is a Makefile associated with the project which streamlines compilation.